What is coaching?

 - Changes in skills and knowledge, or changes in how these are applied;

 Assessments are any activity or evaluation that is conducted by a trained practitioner in order to assess a person’s performance.
 This may include skills, knowledge, abilities, personality traits, attitudes and job/academic potential.

 What kind of assessments does Competitive Edge Coaching use?

-We offer the EQ I 2.0 and EQ 360 Assessments to both our individual and business clients.
-These measures evaluate Emotional Intelligence which is a set of emotional and social skills that establish how individuals perceive and express themselves, develop and maintain relationships, cope with challenges and process emotions.
+We offer the EQ I 2.0, the EQ 360 and Personality Dimensions assessments to both our individual and business clients.
+The first two evaluate Emotional Intelligence which is a set of emotional and social skills that establish how individuals perceive and express themselves, develop and maintain relationships, cope with challenges and process emotions.

-Is it mandatory that individiual coaching clients take an EQ I Assessment?
+Is it mandatory that individual coaching clients take an EQ I Assessment?

 No. We offer this service as an aid to our clients but it is not a requirement.
 We do believe however that the results from an EQ I assessment can be very helpful to clients in identifying areas of strength or further development.